-In our years of interacting with Alabama Singles, a trend has emerged – the focus has shifted from being the right one to finding the right one.
+In our years of interacting with Alabama Singles, a trend has emerged – the focus has shifted from being the right one to finding the right relationship.

-Here are some of the factors we ask ours clients to evaluate themselves on:
+Here are some of the factors we ask our clients to evaluate themselves on:

-Your priorities: Is getting in a healthy, committed relationship one of your top priorities?
+Is getting in a healthy, committed relationship one of your top priorities?
 It is okay if it is not, but be honest to yourself about this.
-Any relationship takes hard work, time and commitment to develop.
-If your career, your health, your finances or any other aspects of your life is taking a precedent over getting in a committed relationship, be clear in your mind about this.
+Any relationship takes hard work, time, and commitment to develop.
+If your career, your health, your finances, or any other aspects of your life is taking a precedent over getting in a committed relationship, be clear in your mind about this.

-Your baggage: We all have baggage – from previous relationships, divorces and past life experiences.
+We all have baggage – from previous relationships, divorces, and past life experiences.
 It is important to do a thorough analysis of the preconceived notions that you have.
 How will this affect your social and love life?
 You need to evaluate this.

-Your expectations: This is a big one, and the one that most of our clients struggle with.
-Once you have evaluated all other important aspects of your life, how does what you have to offer to the partner match with your expectations in the partner?
+This is a big one and the one that most of our clients struggle with.
+Once you have evaluated all other important aspects of your life, how does what you have to offer to the partner match with your expectations of your partner?
 How do your finances and physical appearance compare to what you seek in your partner?
 Are you being realistic?
 Are the restrictions you have in your mind truly deal breakers?
 Do you have to only date doctors who make more than $500k/year and are over 6’ 2”?
 Remember, your matchmakers don’t have a magic wand.
 And there are two sides to this coin of relationship – your expectations need to match what you have to offer to your partner.